matt-saenz/cpsR/README.md

 2. Add `CENSUS_API_KEY="your_key_here"` to your `.Renviron` file

-This allows cpsR functions to automatically add your key to Census API requests (via `Sys.getenv("CENSUS_API_KEY")`) and saves you from having to manually copy-paste your key around.
-Using env var `CENSUS_API_KEY` also allows you to avoid including your key in scripts you may share with others (or post on GitHub).
+This allows cpsR functions to automatically add your key to Census API requests (via `Sys.getenv("CENSUS_API_KEY")`).
+Compared to manually supplying your key with the `key` argument, using env var `CENSUS_API_KEY` has two main benefits:

+1. Saves you from having to copy-paste your key around
+2. Allows you to avoid including your key in scripts

+Number two is particularly important if you plan to share your scripts with others or post your scripts online (e.g., on GitHub).

 ## Example